Epclusa® (sofosbuvir/velpatasvir)

 Product Labeling1

 A single-center, observational study in Singapore evaluated the safety and efficacy of SOF/VEL ± RBV for 12 weeks with simplified (per AASLD/IDSA guidelines) or SoC monitoring.
-The SVR12 rates were 99% in each of the simplified and SoC monitoring groups.
-In the simplified monitoring group, 1 SAE resulted in the discontinuation of treatment.5
+SVR12 rates were 99% in both of the simplified and SoC monitoring groups.
+In the simplified monitoring group, 1 SAE resulted in the discontinuation of treatment.6

 MINMON Study